pc2/HPCC_FPGA/docs/source/technical_support/Basic Setup/index.rst

    :widths: 10, 30

     BENCHMARK_VENDOR            , Synthesizes the kernel (takes several hours!)
-    BENCHMARK_report_VENDOR        ,Just compile kernel and create logs and reports BENCHMARK_emulate_VENDOR       ,Create a n emulation kernel
+    BENCHMARK_report_VENDOR        , Just compile the kernel and create logs and reports BENCHMARK_emulate_VENDOR       , Create an emulation kernel

 `VENDOR` is either `intel` or `xilinx` depending if the Intel SDK or Xilinx Vitis should be used.
 `BENCHMARK` is the kernel name.
-A benchmark can provide multiple kernels and thus, these targets will be generated for every kernel that is available.
+A benchmark can provide multiple kernels and thus, these targets will be generated for every kernel file.

 ------------------------------------------------------
 Configure and Build STREAM for a fictional Xilinx FPGA
 ------------------------------------------------------

-We assume the code base is already checked out and we have openend a terminal in the root direcotry of the project.
+We assume the code base is already checked out and we have opened a terminal in the root directory of the project.
 Also, all needed dependencies are installed on the system.
 To start the configuration, we first have to create a new build directory.
 We want to build the STREAM benchmark, so we create a new folder `build/STREAM` and change into this directory by calling: